 It is always required that the student demonstrate an appropriate professional appearance and demeanor during the field experience.
 Consider each visit to the school as an informal “interview” for a teaching position.

 Attempt to dress and maintain hygiene in a manner consistent with the educators, staff and administrators at the field site.
 Business attire is generally an acceptable standard.
-For example, it is required that the following items are not worn in the field sites: shorts, short skirts (shorter than mid-thigh), , sunglasses, hats, flip-flops, bedroom slippers or clothing that gives the impression of pajamas, jogging suits, garments that don’t meet in the middle and expose skin, any clothing with writing (other than small brand name logos or labels), any clothing that is too low, too short, too tight.
+For example, it is required that the following items are not worn in the field sites: shorts, short skirts (shorter than mid-thigh), leggings or Lycra pants, sunglasses, hats, flip-flops, bedroom slippers or clothing that gives the impression of pajamas, jogging suits, garments that don’t meet in the middle and expose skin, any clothing with writing (other than small brand name logos or labels), any clothing that is too low, too short, too tight.
 (If you must ask someone if your outfit is appropriate, it probably isn’t).
 If a field site teacher or administrator makes a comment regarding your manner of dress or hygiene, you are expected to cooperate to the best of your ability.
 Exceptions to these guidelines can be made with the approval of the university supervisor.

 Certain exceptions to dress expectations can be made during field or student teaching for specific licensure areas such, but are not limited to, as physical education or intervention specialist with the approval of the mentor teacher.
 Exceptions for certain activities such a field trips with young children can also be made with the approval of the mentor teacher.